cloud-ca/api-docs/source/includes/compute/_instances.md

  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id?operation=associateSSHKey</code>

-This endpoint associates an SSH key to an existing instance.
+Associate a new [SSH key](#ssh-keys) to the default user of an existing instance instance.
+This will override any other SSH key associated to the instance for the default user.
+You can register a new SSH key with the [register SSH key](#register-an-ssh-key) endpoint.